 Azure PowerShell and Azure Classic CLI: PowerShell and classic CLI both provide command-line utilities that you can use from your client system to work with HDInsight and other Azure services.

 Visual Studio integration: Azure Data Lake Tools for Visual Studio include project templates for creating C# Storm topologies by using the SCP.Net framework.
 Data Lake Tools also provide tools to deploy, monitor, and manage solutions with Storm on HDInsight.

 For more information, see Develop C# Storm topologies with the HDInsight Tools for Visual Studio.

 Integration with other Azure services

-Azure Data Lake Store: For an example of using Data Lake Store with a Storm cluster, see Use Azure Data Lake Store with Apache Storm on HDInsight.
+Azure Data Lake Storage: For an example of using Data Lake Storage with a Storm cluster, see Use Azure Data Lake Storage with Apache Storm on HDInsight.

 Event Hubs: For an example of using Event Hubs with a Storm cluster, see the following examples:

 SQL Database, Cosmos DB, Event Hubs, and HBase: Template examples are included in the Data Lake Tools for Visual Studio.
 For more information, see Develop a C# topology for Apache Storm on HDInsight.